sergiokopplin/indigo/_posts/2019-02-28-disentangling_a_latent_space.md

 ![VAE latent space traversals, Higgins 2017]({{site.url}}/assets/images/disentangle/bvae_fig7.png)

-If we look through each latent dimension (column) for the standard VAE on the right side, we see that different generative factors are all mixed together in the model's latent dimensions.
+If we look through each latent dimension for the standard VAE on the right side, we see that different generative factors are all mixed together in the model's latent dimensions.
 The first dimension is some mixture of positions, shapes and scales.
 Likewise for the second and third columns.
 As a human, it's pretty difficult to interpret what a higher value for dimension number $2$ in this model really means.

 Curious readers will note that the columns on the left side of this figure seem to map much more directly to individual parameters we can interpret.
 The first one is the $Y$ position, the second is $X$ position, &c.